 Diary studies of sign language acquisition show that ASL-learning children follow a similar developmental path as children learning spoken languages (Lillo-Martin, 1999; Mayberry & Squires, 2006).
 For example, young signers typically produce recognizable signs before the end of the first year and two-sign sentences by their 2nd birthday (Newport & Meier, 1985).
 And as in spoken language, young ASL learners tend first to learn more nouns than verbs or other predicates (Anderson & Reilly, 2002).

 Other research has investigated how the visual nature of sign language might influence children’s interactions with caregivers and thus also affect learning mechanisms such as joint attention that support lexical development (e.g., Tomasello & Farrar, 1986).
 Because children learning ASL must rely on vision both to process linguistic information and to look at referenced objects, they must alternate gaze between the signer and objects in the environment to achieve joint attention (Waxman & Spencer, 1997(?); Harris & Mohay, 1997).
-In a study comparing gaze patterns in deaf and hearing caregiver-child dyads, Lieberman, Hatrak, & Mayberry (2014) found that deaf children frequently shifted their gaze to the caregiver during book reading children looked at the book rarely shifting gaze to the caregiver.
+In a study comparing gaze patterns in deaf and hearing caregiver-child dyads, Lieberman, Hatrak, & Mayberry (2014) found that deaf children frequently shifted their gaze to the caregiver during book reading in order to maintain contact with the signed signal.
+Hearing children, in contrast, looked continuously at the book while the caregiver was speaking, rarely shifting gaze to the caregiver.
+However, no prior work has compared the gaze behavior of deaf and hearing children learning ASL.
+One possibility is that the time course of lexical access will be similar for both groups, driven by their experience with a visual language.
+Another possibility is that deaf children will be slower to disengage from a signer, since they must rely on vision to monitor additional linguistic signal.
+In the current work, we directly test these possibilities by comparing the time course of real-time processing for deaf and hearing children learning ASL,

 Taken together, these findings show that lexical development in children learning signed and spoken languages is parallel in important ways, but that modality-specific features make control of gaze potentially more important for children learning a visual language.
 By examining these critical visual attention skills in both deaf and hearing signers, this study is the first to reveal links between early individual differences in real-time language comprehension skills and other language outcomes in visual language learners.